 Applewood Seed, an NGB member, provides lots of good information on pollinators.

 NGB member Botanical Interests has this article that talks about attracting bees to your garden.

 For hummingbirds, this article from About.com lists flowers, perennials, bushes and vines that will attract the hummers in your area.

 Another NGB member, Gardeners Supply, has this all-around article featuring Five Techniques to Attract Hummingbirds, Butterflies and other Pollinators.

 Ready to start planting?
-Here are some NGB members with specific plants, seeds and/or plant collections, and products:
+Check out the shop our NGB members for specific plants, seeds and/or plant collections, and products.